This summary of modern physics in one table is written

 Singh and the strand tangle model.

-publication shows how the fundamental principle of the strand tangle model
+pedagogical introductions showing how the strand tangle model deduces

 *

-The 9 lines structure the free Motion Mountain Physics
+The 9 lines summarizing physics structure the free Motion Mountain Physics

 Textbook